bpm-diag/smartRPA/README.md

 The resulting event log will be saved in `/RPA` directory.

+**NOTE**: In the Action Logger, when selecting a *Microsoft Office* program to log, it will automatically be opened.
+This is required to correctly handle events.
+The opened window should not be closed until logging is completed.

 ## Process Discovery dependencies

 The following dependencies are required to enable process discovery analysis, a key component of the tool.